oktadev/okta-blog/_source/_posts/2020-04-29-master-filestream-in-csharp-aspnetcore.md

 {% img blog/filestream-csharp/okta-add-application.png alt:"Okta Add App" width:"800" %}{: .center-image }

-Since this is going to be a customer-facing website I’ll use Okta’s recommended settings for **Web**.
+Since this is going to be a customer-facing website I'll use Okta's recommended settings for **Web**.

 {% img blog/filestream-csharp/okta-select-web-app.png alt:"Select Web for Okta App" width:"800" %}{: .center-image }